wsrn829/3D_Portfolio/README.md

 + TailwindCSS

-## Steps
+## How to Use

 1. Clone Github repository to local directory
-2. In the terminal run command: npm run dev
+2. In the terminal run command: npm install, npm run dev
 3. View in the browser: http://localhost:3000